jaycode/udacity-customer-complaint-classification-solution/README.md

 - Basic understanding of Python programming.
 - Familiarity with machine learning concepts and generative AI.
 - Recent reading or coursework on generative AI models

-## Helpful Tips

-- **Start Small**: Focus on completing one function at a time.
-Test each module individually before integrating it into the full workflow.
-- **Experiment with Prompts**: The quality of the generated image or classification can depend heavily on how the prompt is formulated.
-Experiment with different phrasing.
-- **API Documentation**: Refer to the OpenAI API documentation as you work through the project to understand what parameters are needed for each API call.

 ## Resources